Mitchenya/nc-news-fe-app/README.md

 # NC News

 ## Description
 NC News is a full-stack application consisting of a frontend and backend.
-Both the frontend and backend are built using Node.js along with other technologies.

 View the site here - https://northcoders-frontend-application.netlify.app/
 View the frontend repo here - https://github.com/Mitchenya/nc-news-fe-app